 VO2 Max Calculator

-Estimate aerobic fitness from the distance you can cover in a 12-minute Cooper run test.
+Estimate running VO2 max from the distance you can cover in a 12-minute Cooper run test, using meters, kilometers, or miles.

 Estimated VO2 max